IncrediboldStudio/godot-starter-template/.github/pull_request_template.md

  - [ ] Changes in scenes have been saved correctly
  - [ ] The code follows the [style guide](https://github.com/IncrediboldStudio/godot-starter-template/blob/main/docs/style_guide.md)
  - [ ] The corresponding changes in the documentation have been made

+ ## Reviewer Checklist:
+ - [ ] The code is readable and easy to understand
+ - [ ] There is no redundant or duplicate code